garura/Card-Match-Game-iPhone/README.md

 # Card-Match-Game-iPhone-
-This is a card matching app for iPhone.
-This was an ongoing assignment for a school course, based on the curriculum from the CS 193P course at Stanford.
+This is a card matching game app for the iPhone.
+This project was an ongoing assignment for a school course, based on the curriculum from the CS 193P course at Stanford.